Vandivier/afterecon/content/2016-04-17-gods-not-dead-2-a-case-study-in-expert-bias-and-signal-failure.md

 ---
-title: "God\'s Not Dead 2: A Case Study in Expert Bias and Signal Failure"
+title: "God's Not Dead 2: A Case Study in Expert Bias and Signal Failure"
 date: 2016-04-16 23:57:04
 author: John Vandivier
 ---